idda-dataset/home/_pages/download.md

 *Required field<br>
 You will receive download link by email.
 All the scenarios analyzed in the companion paper are available for download.
 More splittings will be added soon.
 <br>
-IDDA v2 available for download soon!
+IDDA v2 now available for download!
 {: .notice--success}